ADVANTICS/documentation/products/adm-cs-secc/docs/evse_overview.md

 There are many key components making up a charging station.
 Some of them are essential (like power converters for DC charging), others are required by their respective national standards (like ground fault monitoring devices).
 A properly designed charging station should be cost-optimized, but safe and compliant.
 Generally speaking, the lower the power, the fewer additional components would be installed, as they can significantly affect the price.

-> [!WARNING]
+!!! warning
-> Always check national rules and requirements when designing a charging station.
+    Always check national rules and requirements when designing a charging station.
 Do not rely on the following information to be accurate or even applicable.

 ## Input (mains) side protection

 If the charger is powered from an existing 3-phase industrial power feed, the following equipment should be present in the installation:

 - Circuit breakers of appropriate rating.
 Most likely power modules will have a separate breaker for the 24V supply powering the controllers or fans.
 Most power module manufacturers will require a separate circuit breaker for each power module.
 - Residual-current device (RCD, RCCB, GFCI)
 - Dedicated 3-phase mains filter (depending on EMC performance of your station and power modules, required standard limits – residential, industrial)